Copenhagen–Ringsted Line: Construction

-As designed, the total capacity of the new line was planned to be 24 trains per hour per direction, but this number is far larger than the current capacity of Copenhagen Central Station, which is ca. 17 trains arriving from west per hour.

 In August 2018 construction phase was finished, electricity switched on in mid-August and testing with rolling stock was started at the end of August.

+The line entered in service on 31 May 2019.

+Being initially opened without the ETCS signalling system (using ATC instead), the maximum operating speed of the line was reduced to 180 km/h and its capacity limited to 5 trains per hour.
+In the first months of operation, only 1 or 2 trains per hour were scheduled on the new line.

+In April 2023, the ETCS Level 2 installation was completed, which will improve trains regularity.
+This was also a necessary step for operating trains in the future at the line's construction speed and capacity.
+As designed, the total capacity of the new line was planned to be 24 trains per hour per direction, but this number is far larger than the current capacity of Copenhagen Central Station, which, as of 2006, was ca. 17 trains arriving from west per hour.

 Opening

 The line was inaugurated on 31 May 2019; Crown Prince Frederik was guest of honour as the new high-speed rail track was opened by national rail infrastructure company Banedanmark.
 The track has been built to enable high-speed trains which can travel at up to 250 kilometres per hour, although such trains will not be used on the line initially, with operator DSB instead using existing trains at increased speeds.
 High-speed rail (HSR) will be possible on the new line in future, however.

+The Coradia Stream (IC5) trains that DSB have ordered for delivery in 2025 will have a top speed of 200 km/h.

+ERTMS implementation

+As of 2024, it is expected that the remaining part of the ERTMS implementation will get completed in 2026.
+This work includes a data warehouse for traffic planning.